markusmoenig/Eldiron/docs/docs/official_rules.md

 | spear | two-handed | `1.25` | `2` |
 | bow | two-handed | `1.5` | `6` |

+These declarations are enforced.
+Equipping a bow or spear occupies both `main_hand` and `off_hand`.
+A shield is stored in the `shield` equipment slot but also occupies `off_hand`, so it cannot be combined with either two-handed weapon.
+One-handed weapons can still be combined with a shield.

+Each class's `allowed_weapons` and `allowed_armor` lists are also authoritative:
+Citizen has no weapon permission; Warrior accepts every current weapon and armor family; Cleric accepts maces with cloth, leather, chain, and shields; and Ranger accepts bows, swords, and axes with cloth or leather.
+A rejected equip attempt leaves the item where it was.

 ## Armor And Clothing

 The current armor model follows broad material families: cloth, leather, chain,